andylin2004/APCSFinalProject/README.md

 May 27th: Spent way too much time figuring out Git and trying to fix (to no avail) the way git interacts in my terminal.
 I also worked on fixing a lot of merge conflicts.

-May 31: Added methods to calculate the total current, voltage, and resistence of a series circuit and display those values in the top left corner.
+May 31st: Added methods to calculate the total current, voltage, and resistence of a series circuit and display those values in the top left corner.
 I also worked to fix the colors of text and circuit components in order to be more readable.

+June 1st: Created a button in the bottom left corner that when clicked shows intructions for opperating the simulation.

 Andy's Dev Log: